OHI-Science/ohi-science.github.io/_posts/2018-06-08-how-healthy-are-hawaiis-oceans.md

 As the first assessment of its kind for the Hawaiian Islands, the Hawaiʻi OHI establishes a baseline of information to measure progress against.
 Just like doctors look at diet, exercise, and blood samples to understand human health, OHI tracks the ocean’s vital signs and paints a more complete picture of ocean health by weaving together cultural, economic, and ecological data that can ultimately inform decisions to improve ocean health and ensure sustainability.

 “Hawai‘i is the most remote island chain in the world and is surrounded by water for thousands of miles – maintaining a healthy ocean is absolutely critical for sustaining the needs and livelihoods of our island communities,” says Dr. Jamison Gove, research oceanographer at the National Oceanic and Atmospheric Administration’s Pacific Islands Fisheries Science Center.
-“An integrated assessment of our ocean ecosystems, such as the OHI, is key to tracking changes in ocean health and devising management strategies that promote sustainable use of the environment.”
+“An integrated assessment of our ocean ecosystems, such as OHI, is key to tracking changes in ocean health and devising management strategies that promote sustainable use of the environment.”

 As a comprehensive framework, OHI can be applied at global, regional, and national scales, enabling tailored assessments with relevant results.
 For Hawaiʻi, Conservation International organized a hui, or working group, to gather cultural and local knowledge and scientific data on ocean health and management to develop the Hawaiʻi OHI.